NHS Chorley & South Ribble CCG

 Monday - Friday

-Please ring the bell by the side of the front door.
+Please ring the intercom by the side of the front door.

 If you have been asked to attend for an appointment please bring your mobile telephone with you to the surgery and the clinician will ring you when they are ready and ask you to come to the side door.